SaraOlsson/eruza-waste-cleanup/README.md

 ## Enhancements

-People can register in the app before dropping their bottles into the bin.
+1. People can register in the app before dropping their bottles into the bin.
 Thus, Once they drop the bottles, the number of bottles is auto-calculated and the equivalent points are attached to the bar code that is tagged with their mobile app.
 They can scan this bar code in the partnered food stalls all over the country to encash their points for food.

-The same idea can be implemented for City administration, Marine clean-up, disaster recovery with slight modifications.
+2. The Bin capacity can be monitored using IoT Central and notification will be sent if the bin is about to overflow

-The Bin capacity can be monitored using IoT Central and notification will be sent if the bin is about to overflow
+3. The same app can be used for City administration, Marine clean-up, disaster recovery, etc with slight modifications.

 ## Demo
  [Demo](https://youtube.com)